jjvanzon/Circular-Language-Spec-Plans/current/sub-projects/2020-03-content-reorganization-notes.md

     - [x] ~~"Engine experiment 2.0"~~
     - [x] ~~Or just: Creator 0.4, Creator 0.9, Creator 2.0 and Circle 3?
 Just the names they had?~~
     - [x] >> Or "experiment x.x"?
-    - [x] In the Encircle-Language-Spec repo:
+    - [x] In the Circular-Language-Spec repo:
-    - [x] In the Encircle-Language-Spec-Plans repo:
+    - [x] In the Circular-Language-Spec-Plans repo:
     - [x] Searching for 0.4
     - [x] Searching for 0.9
     - [x] Searching for 2.0